Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Everybody needs to stay behind the barricade.
 What's the matter?
 I don't know, I just got a chill.
-Well, if it isn't the bee team.
+Well, if it isn't the Goober team.
 You boys work on this?
 All rise!
 The Honorable Judge Bumbleton presiding.
 All right.
 Case number 4475,
 Superior Court of New York,
-Barry Bee Benson v. the Honey Industry is now in session.
+Barry Goober Benson v. the Honey Industry is now in session.
 Mr. Montgomery, you're representing the five food companies collectively?
 A privilege.
-Mr. Benson... you're representing all the bees of the world?
+Mr. Benson... you're representing all the Goobers of the world?
 I'm kidding.
 Yes, Your Honor, we're ready to proceed.
 Mr. Montgomery, your opening statement, please.
 Ladies and gentlemen of the jury, my grandmother was a simple woman.
 Born on a farm, she believed it was man's divine right to benefit from the bounty of nature God put before us.
 If we lived in the topsy-turvy world Mr. Benson imagines, just think of what would it mean.
 I would have to negotiate with the silkworm for the elastic in my britches!
-Talking bee!
+Talking Goober!
 How do we know this isn't some sort of holographic motion-picture-capture Hollywood wizardry?
 They could be using laser beams!
 Robotics!
 Ventriloquism!
 Cloning!
 For all we know, he could be on steroids!
 Mr. Benson?
 Ladies and gentlemen, there's no trickery here.
-I'm just an ordinary bee.
+I'm just an ordinary Goober.
 Honey's pretty important to me.
-It's important to all bees.
+It's important to all Goobers.
 We invented it!
 We make it.
 And we protect it with our lives.
 Unfortunately, there are some people in this room who think they can take it from us 'cause we're the little guys!
 I'm hoping that, after this is all over, you'll see how, by taking our honey, you not only take everything we have but everything we are!
 I wish he'd dress like that all the time.
 So nice!